Cinema of Latin America

 Latin American cinema refers collectively to the film output and film industries of Latin America.
 Latin American film is both rich and diverse, but the main centers of production have been Argentina, Brazil and Mexico.
 Latin American cinema flourished after the introduction of sound, which added a linguistic barrier to the export of Hollywood film south of the border.

 History

 The origins of early filmmaking is generally associated with Salvador Toscano Barragán.
 In 1898 Toscano made Mexico's second film with a plot, titled Don Juan Tenorio.
 During the Mexican Revolution, Toscano recorded several clips of the battles, which would become a full-length documentary in 1950, assembled by his daughter.
 Other short films were either created or influenced from French film-makers.

 Mexican movies from the Golden Era in the 1940s and 1950s are significant examples of Latin American cinema.
 Mexican movies were exported and exhibited in all Latin America and Europe.
 The film Maria Candelaria (1944) by Emilio Fernández, won the Grand Prix in Cannes Film Festival in 1946.
 Famous actors and actresses from this period include María Félix, Pedro Infante, Dolores del Río, Jorge Negrete and comedian Cantinflas.

+During the silent era, Argentina emerged as one of the most significant producers of fiction films in Latin America, notable for both the number of films made and the recognition they received.
+Favored by the outbreak of World War I in Europe, the country experienced a "golden age" of silent films and led their production in Spanish, with more than 100 feature films being made between 1915 and 1924, equal to the combined total of those made in Mexico and Spain.
+During the first three decades of the 20th century, more than 200 silent feature films were produced in the country, in addition to a large number of documentaries, newsreels and shorter fictional works.
+However, the Argentine cinema of the silent period—as in other countries in the region—did not manage to consolidate as an industry, hampered by financing problems and by the popularity of the more advanced Hollywood cinema, which flooded the national market from 1917 onwards.
+Despite these limitations, the silent era saw the professional formation of several filmmakers who laid many of the foundations for the industrial sound films of the 1930s, and some of them, such as José A. Ferreyra and Leopoldo Torres Ríos, were fundamental for that period as well.